 Lyrica (pregabalin) is an anti-epileptic drug, also called an anticonvulsant –boosts potassium levels, depletes the body of thiamine(B1) & vitamin D

 Cymbalta (duloxetine) is an anti-depressant – can cause possible calcium, iron and multi-vitamin deficiencies.
-These type of drugs, as anti-depressants, can cause hormone imbalances.
-For more information go to http://www.mcvitamins.com/cymbalta-neuropathy.htm
+These types of drugs, as anti-depressants, can cause hormone imbalances.
+For more information go to Cymbalta for Neuropathy

 Blood Pressure Drugs